The EU's NIS2 Directive

 Who regulates NIS2?

-At national level, Members states must give one or more designated competent authorities supervisory and enforcement powers.
+At a national level, Members States must give one or more designated competent authorities supervisory and enforcement powers.

-Member states will also designate a SPOC (single point of contact) to act as liaison for the cross border cooperations with competent authorities of other Member States, the Commission, and ENISA (is the European Union Agency for Network and Information Security).
+Member States will also designate a SPOC (single point of contact) to act as liaison for cross-border cooperation with competent authorities of other Member States, the Commission, and ENISA (the European Union Agency for Cybersecurity).
 A competent authority can also be a SPOC as well.

-Member states will also designate one or more CSIRTs (Compute Security Incident Response Teams), which will be responsible for issues including but not limited to incident handling, peer reviews, co-ordination of vulnerability disclosures, and collecting and analysing forensic data.
+Member States will also designate one or more CSIRTs (Computer Security Incident Response Teams), which will be responsible for issues including but not limited to incident handling, peer reviews, co-ordination of vulnerability disclosures, and collecting and analysing forensic data.

 As mentioned above, governments also have obligations under NIS2.

-Each member state must adopt a national cyber security strategy, notify it to the Commission within three months of its adoption, and review it every five years.
+Each Member State must adopt a national cyber security strategy, notify it to the European Commission within three months of its adoption, and review it every five years.
 This strategy must also include a list of prescribed policies, including but not limited to cybersecurity in the supply chain, management of vulnerabilities, and cyber resilience for SMEs.

 What are the potential penalties?